Back to menu

 The church of Saint Herculanus.

-Photo: Parco Archologico di Ostia.
+Photo: Parco Archeologico di Ostia.

 Of the many Ostian Christian sarcophagi that document a constant production throughout the 3rd and 4th centuries, I will limit myself to mentioning only a few of these that date, because of stylistic characteristics or antiquarian elements, to the beginning of the century, choosing examples with different representations: the stories of Jonah;[10] the Eucharistic banquet, which is often associated with the stories of Jonah;[11] the praying person (orans) with only one hand raised (this is characteristic of Ostia's iconography), who appears, for example, on the strigilated sarcophagus of a woman whose hairstyle is placed around 235,[12] and in another from the Isola Sacra on which she is associated with the Good Shepherd;[13] and on the sarcophagus of Ianuarius (a praying person and a shepherd leaning on a stick).[14]
-The Good Shepherd, juvenile or bearded, is one of the most widespread themes throughout the production: among the most ancient monuments are the sepulchral slab found near the church of St. Herculanus (where the most conspicuous finds of Ostian Christian funerary monuments were found), with the door of the underworld in the center and the bearded Good Shepherd (St. Peter according to some interpretations) on the right;[15] the bathtub sarcophagus on which the central representation of the Good Shepherd is flanked by angular groups of lions that devour rock goats, joining the symbol of the salvation of the soul to that of death.[16]
+The Good Shepherd, juvenile or bearded, is one of the most widespread themes throughout the production: among the most ancient monuments are the sepulchral slab found near the church of St. Herculanus (where the most conspicuous finds of Ostian Christian funerary monuments were found), with the door of the underworld in the centre and the bearded Good Shepherd (St. Peter according to some interpretations) on the right;[15] the bathtub sarcophagus on which the central representation of the Good Shepherd is flanked by angular groups of lions that devour rock goats, joining the symbol of the salvation of the soul to that of death.[16]
 A beautiful specimen dating from around 220-230 is also the sarcophagus, now in Pisa, with the Good Shepherd in an aedicula whose acroteria, made up of small tritons, are almost a trademark of the Ostian workshops.[17]

 Sarcophagus with a praying figure (orans) and the Good Shepherd (Pastor Bonus).